pesterhazy/presumably/posts/reagent-4.md

 If we peek under the covers, we can see that Reagent implements this feature by storing the _entire_ list of props passed to the Reagent component in a single prop called `argv`.
 Note that `argv` contains the entire Hiccup vector.
 Its first element is the function representing the component (in our case, my-ui*), followed by each argument ("Smith" and 72).

-Generally it is a good idea to follow the React convention of passing a map of attributes (or props) as the first argument, followed by children (if any).
-Here's an example with children:
+It is often a good idea to follow the React convention of passing a map of attributes (or props) as the first argument, followed by children (if any).
+Here is such an example:

 ```clojure
 (defn title-ul-ui [{:keys [title]} & children]